 - at any distance less than eighteen (18) inches or more than twenty-four (24) inches from the face of the curb, measured to the side of the newsrack closest to the curb (this requirement does not apply to a newsrack placed against the rear of the entrance or exit of a subway or railway);

 - within five (5) feet of a canopy; and

 - within fifteen (15) feet of a sidewalk newsstand.

-If the ECB finds a newsrack to be in violation, the owner is subject to a civil penalty of $250 to $4000 for each violation depending upon the nature of the violation and, in some cases, the number of newsracks owned.
+If the OATH finds a newsrack to be in violation, the owner is subject to a civil penalty of $250 to $4000 for each violation depending upon the nature of the violation and, in some cases, the number of newsracks owned.